Designlab offers two tracks for students to choose from.

 - You have the right to cancel your enrollment at any time.
 You must contact Designlab via email to cancel your enrollment.

 - You can cancel the course within the first two weeks for any reason and receive a full refund for all payments made.
-After this two-week period, the $399 USD deposit becomes non-refundable (except for a refund granted under the Tuition Reimbursement Policy as described below).
+After this two-week period, the $399 USD deposit becomes non-refundable (except for a refund granted under the Tuition Reimbursement Guarantee as described below)..

-- If you cancel your enrollment at any time after the initial two-week period, Designlab will issue a prorated refund for the unearned portion of the tuition, less the nonrefundable deposit fee.
+- If you cancel your enrollment at any time after the initial two-week period, Designlab will issue a prorated refund for the unearned portion of the tuition, less the non-refundable deposit fee.
+Please refer to the Calculation of Refund Amount section below.
+All refunds due will be made within 45 days of your effective withdrawal date or cancellation.

 UX Academy is a rigorous academic program.
 To graduate, you must meet the following requirements.